ForwardMeansGo/Shoot-To-Kill/docs/project_index.md

 - Limited weapon variety — only Pistol and Assault Rifle implemented.
 - No reload, ammo UI.
 - Enemy pathfinding is simple horizontal chase.
-- No knockback for player or enemies yet.
 - Player invulnerability visual feedback not yet implemented.
 - Save/load system not yet implemented (currencies, XP, stash, and loadout are session-only).
 - Loadout items not yet applied to player during runs (equipment system pending).